manageyourproject/manageyourproject/README.md

 ## Installation
 myp requires python 3 to run, and manages dependancies using pip.
 In the future, myp will be installable via pip, but as of right now it is only installable using the following commands.

-NOTE: Make sure to use your system's python 3 installation, not 2.x. myp has not been tested using python <3.x and likely will not work.

 ```bash
 git clone https://github.com/manageyourproject/manageyourproject
 cd manageyourproject
 pip3 install --user --editable ./
 ```

+NOTE: myp has only been tested with python 3 on a unix system.
+It is unknown if it will work on a windows machine, and suspected that it will not work with python <3.x

 ## Usage